 On the confidence level of the team…

 “Playing a really good team like Army, playing them that close shows that we can play with anybody.
 So obviously, I’m incredibly optimistic about that too.
-And now we have another really good challenge coming up in Wake Forest and I think we can do, if not the same, even beat Wake Forest.”Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+And now we have another really good challenge coming up in Wake Forest and I think we can do, if not the same, even beat Wake Forest.”Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Basketball 2020 Game Preview: Men and Women vs UTEP

 - Rice Football Recruiting: 2020 Linebacker Terreance Ellis commits to Owls

 - Conference USA Football 2020: Stop rate and three-and-out defense

 - Rice Basketball 2020: Owls outrun by North Texas on the road